okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-common-download-setup-app/main/index.md

 ### Issuer

-For the sample app use the **Issuer URI** from the custom authorization server named “default”.
+Use the **Issuer URI** named "default" from your Custom Authorization Server. named “default”.
 To find this value, go to **Security > API** in the Admin Console.
 Under the **Authorization servers** tab, the default authorization server’s Issuer URI is displayed in the list.